Jimlah/hngi7task2Nodejs/README.md

 -if no with, height or resolution the image is returned with its original size \
 -if no image is sent it return 400 \
 -if image not supported is sent it returns 422
+-an optional filter param can be passed in the request's body to edit an image.
+Filters include : greyscale, sepia, pop, cool, invert.